jitendrajs/backbonejs/README.md

 # backbonejs
-This repo is to learn backbone js and advanced javascripts
+This repo is to learn backbone js and advanced javascripts.